Judo-Documentation-Project/budotree/README.md

 # Budō Lineage Tree

 ![](images/tree.png)
-### Judo Documentation Project
+### Budō Documentation Project

-The Martial Arts Lineage Tree is a community-driven database of teacher/student interactions, presented as an interactive lineage tree.
+The Budō Lineage Tree is a community-driven database of teacher/student interactions, presented as an interactive lineage tree.